slowernews/wisdom-tldr/README.md

 You have to invest in yourself before you will ever see success in business.
 You have to master skill sets, understand your personality and constantly educate yourself if you ever wish to be successful.

 > *'If you try to be something you're not, you end up being nothing.'*

+> *'How you do anything is how you do everything.'*

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*